Fire Safety

 If you have any questions about this information or concerns about fire safety, we are here to help.
 You can:

-- Discuss your concern with a TACT (Tenants and Council Together – the City Council’s formal consultation group) representative.
-Call the Tenant Involvement Team for TACT’s contact details on Freephone 0800 716 987.
+- If you’d prefer to discuss your concern with a TACT (Tenants and Council Together – the City Council’s formal consultation group) tenant representative, call the Tenant Involvement Team on Freephone 0800 716 987.

-If you would like to be involved in how we improve and promote fire safety in your block, contact Tenant Involvement: email TInvolvement@winchester.gov.uk or phone the Freephone number 0800 716 987.
+If you would like to be involved in how we improve and promote fire safety in your block, contact Tenant Involvement: email tinvolvement@winchester.gov.uk or call the Freephone number 0800 716 987.

 Your responsibilities